-Thanksgiving in Prague: November 16 - 24, 2017
+Thanksgiving in Prague: November 20 - 28, 2018

 Wherever possible, we always plan our Prague visits to encounter the rich operatic repertoire of the great Czech composers.
-For our week this November, we are fortunate to include three major operas by the Czech giants, Bedrich Smetana, Antonin Dvorak and Leos Janacek.
-Smetana’s beloved comedy The Bartered Bride will be staged in the imposing National Theatre adjacent to the Moldau.
-We will encounter Dvorak’s greatest opera, Rusalka, in thecity’s neo-Baroque Karlin Musical Theatre.
-Yet another operatic evening will take us into the intimate Theatre of the Estates, the Baroque jewel where ‘Don Giovanni’ was premiered in 1787, this time for Rossini’s ‘bel canto’ comedy, La Cenerentola (‘Cinderella’).
+For our week this November, we are fortunate to include three major operas by the Czech giants, Bedrich Smetana and Antonin Dvorak.
+Smetana’s beloved comedy The Bartered Bride will be staged in a traditional production at the imposing National Theatre adjacent to the Moldau.
+We will also encounter Dvorak’s greatest opera, Rusalka, in the city’s neo-Baroque Karlin Musical Theatre.
+Our third Czech opera will be a rarity by Dvorak – his mature folkloric comedy The Devil and Kate, at the National.

 The Czech capital of Prague remains among the most popular destinations in all of Europe.
 Because the city’s architectural splendors have been almost entirely spared from the destruction of both World Wars, the principal squares and the many side-streets stretching towards the Moldau River retain most of the original facades dating from the Middle Ages and the Renaissance.
 Prague’s leading theatres and concert halls also reflect some of the grandest elements of the Art Nouveau period of the early l900’s.
-The city center is full of life today, with busy pedestrian traffic rediscovering the Republic’s artistic and musical heritage and enjoying the resurgence of cafés, bars, and a wide variety of shops.
+The city center is full of life today, with busy pedestrian traffic rediscovering the Republic’s artistic and musical heritage and enjoying the cafés, bars, and a wide variety of shops.

 Prices Per Person (Air Fare not Included)

-Double Occupancy: $4,880
+Double Occupancy: $5,470

-Single Occupancy: $5,570
+Single Occupancy: $6,350